 Diego Costa is the man who makes shithousery look like an art form.
 Despised by opposition fans, although pretty much everyone else is entertained by his antics, which can be deadly effective.
 When Chelsea met Arsenal in 2015, Costa spent the game winding up Laurent Koscielny before doing the same to Gabriel Paulista, who lashed out and received a red card soon after.
 The Blues won 2-0n that day.
 Job done.

-Dishonourable Mentions: Pepe, Marco Materazzi, Gennaro Gattuso, Nigel De Jong, Danny Tiatto, Dani Alves, Andoni Goikoetxea, Duncan Ferguson, Thomas Gravesen, Ander Herrera, Ander Herrera.
+Dishonourable Mentions: Luis Suarez, Pepe, Marco Materazzi, Gennaro Gattuso, Nigel De Jong, Danny Tiatto, Dani Alves, Andoni Goikoetxea, Duncan Ferguson, Thomas Gravesen, Ander Herrera, Ander Herrera.